ABOUT

 Since 2019 all operations have passed to Sermpanya Foundation, our non-profit Thai foundation registered in 2015.

-We are proud to announce that this year, 2024, Sermpanya Foundation became a full member of CCSDPT - the Committee for Coordination of Services to Displaced Persons in Thailand and continues to provide dedicated support for refugees, migrant and host communities along the Thai Myanmar border.
+In 2024, Sermpanya Foundation was proud to be welcomed as a full member of CCSDPT - the Committee for Coordination of Services to Displaced Persons in Thailand, a collaboration of INGOs and NGOs who work together to provide dedicated support for refugees in the 9 camps in cooperation with the MOI of Thailand.
+As a foundation, Sermpnaya is also able to support migrants and host communities along the Thai Myanmar border.

 In Thai the word Sermpanya translates as ‘Sharing Wisdom’ or ‘Encouraging Knowledge’.